This page describes the Metrics Explorer UI and how to use it.

 As you enter changes to your query, a message displays indicating if you need to execute the query to see updated results.

 - In the Filters area, you can narrow down the scope of your query, using metadata and metric dimensions.
 When you click in this area, you’re presented with a drop down list of the metadata fields and dimensions associated with the metric you selected.
 When you select a metadata field or dimension, you’re presented with a list of values for the selected field or dimension.
 In our example query, we selected one metadata field,

 _sourceCategory=bloomfilter.
 The more metadata fields and dimensions you select, the narrower your query will be.

 - In this area, you can apply one or more metric operators to metric query results.
 When you click Add Operator, you’re presented with a list of metric operators.
 In our example query, we selected the

-- By default, the left pane below the query builder section presents a Preview Table of the time series returned by your query.
+- By default, the left pane below the query builder section presents a Time Series table of the time series returned by your query.
 You can click Chart to view a visualization instead.
 When you switch to the chart view, by default, a time series plot is presented.
 You can select a different visualization method, although not all visualizations make sense for every query.